devanlooches/tmux-config/README.md

   * ``tab + s`` for smart completion in rust
   * ``Ctrl + ]`` to go to definition in rust
   * ``K`` (uppercase) for hover info
+  * ``<leader> + /`` To label each word with for easy cursor navigation.
+  * ``s`` To search for two specific characters and label them for easy cursor navigation

   ### <a name="neovim-installation">Installation:</a>
   1. Make sure you have all of the [Requirements](#requirements-neovim).
   2. Download the init.vim file and put it in ``~/.config/nvim/``.
   3. Download the plug-Config folder and also put it in ``~/.config/nvim/``.
-  4. Download the colors folder and put it in ``~/.config/nvim/``.
-  5. Restart Neovim if you already have it open.
+  4. Restart Neovim if you already have it open.
-  6. Run ``:PlugInstall``.
+  5. Run ``:PlugInstall``.
-  7. Execute the following command to install the necessary script for firenvim to work:
+  6. Execute the following command to install the necessary script for firenvim to work:
    ~~~ bash
     $ nvim --headless "+call firenvim#install(0) | q"
    ~~~